sueszli/blog/job market.md

 - b) if you're optimizing for personal fulfillment, you can avoid competition by delaying your earnings (ie. by studying for a phd, working for a non-profit).

+to clarify:

+- supply/demand dynamics don't influence your compensation but your likelihood of success. for example: you can expect professional athletes and celebrities to earn a lot more than caretakers and nurses although their domain is oversaturated.

+- competence and compensation don't necessarily correlate. a task can be extremely difficult but pay worse and vise versa.

 your personal fit is a combination of the following components [^fitdump]:

 - career capital = skills, connections, credentials.